papierkorp/jekyll-theme-horizon-flow/README.md

 # whislist

+- make everything mobile friendly
 - footer
   + make the columns in the footer-sidebar (tags, categories, recent posts) configurable
+  + fix the zoom problem in the footer-sidebar
   + fix for mobile screens
 - post
   + fix TOC for mobile screens